64.2% of the resident workers (All industries) in the Lismore City have qualifications, compared to 66.0% for New South Wales.

 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the Lismore City in 2016 compared to New South Wales shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the Lismore City in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 39.1% of the resident workers held educational qualifications, and 32.9% had no qualifications, compared with 47.2% and 31.1% respectively for New South Wales.
+Overall, 64.2% of the resident workers (All industries) held educational qualifications, and 32.9% had no qualifications, compared with 66.0% and 31.1% respectively for New South Wales.

-The major differences between qualifications held by the resident workers of the Lismore City and New South Wales were:
+The major differences between qualifications held by the resident workers (All industries) of the Lismore City and (New South Wales) were:

-- A larger percentage of resident workers with Certificate III & IV Levels (25.2% compared to 18.7%)
+- A larger percentage of resident workers (All industries) with Certificate III & IV Level (25.2% compared to 18.7%)

-- A larger percentage of resident workers with No qualifications (32.9% compared to 31.1%)
+- A larger percentage of resident workers (All industries) with No qualification (32.9% compared to 31.1%)

-The largest changes in the qualifications held by the resident workers in the Lismore City between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the Lismore City between 2011 and 2016 were: